yeonjuan/hackerrank-js/.github/ISSUE_TEMPLATE/10-days-of-javascript.md

 name: 10 Days of Javascript
 about: 'category: 10 Days of Javascript'
 title: '10 Days of Javascript: [problem name]'
-labels: problem, 10 Days of Javascript
+labels: 10 Days of Javascript, problem
 assignees: ''

 ---